-Houston Texans Start New Quarterback, End Same Way
+Houston Texans start new quarterback, end same way

 It’s almost laughable that any of us expect a Monday morning after a Houston Texans game to be anything other than disappointing.
-The Texans coaching staff seem entirely inept, the roster is full of holes, the gameplan seems to be “pull the goalie early and often” and the losses are piling up like traffic on 290.
+The Texans coaching staff seems entirely inept, the roster is full of holes, the game plan seems to be “pull the goalie early and often” and the losses are piling up like traffic on 290.

 Yet, time and again we find ourselves hoping for some miracle that shows the team is competitive.